IT Governance in Networked Banking Environment

 In India, IT governance in banking has assumed deep significance and one can now see a majority of customer processes being automated, especially with the advent of new payment systems.

-In bank, effective governance can increase accountability, provide quantifying criteria, and improve planning for its IT functions, but beyond these, it progresses the ability to support the bank’s strategy and deliver value.
+Effective governance can increase accountability, provide quantifying criteria, and improve planning for its IT functions, but beyond these, it progresses the ability to support the bank’s strategy and deliver value.

-However, IT governance comes with a slew of risks, and the distinctions among them are distorted with the merger of people, process and technology.
+However, IT governance comes with a slew of risks, and the distinctions among them are distorted with the merger of people, processes, and technology.
 This can lead to a serious impact on operational effectiveness.
-In banking today, more systems, applications and services are exposed to the customer through self-service channels which have a direct bearing on customer experience.
+In banking today, more systems, applications, and services are exposed to the customer through self-service channels which have a direct bearing on customer experience.
 They can create significant opportunities but increase the risk of poor performance.
-Thus, quality of IT governance has become an important tool for managing risk and marketplace effectiveness.
+Thus, the quality of IT governance has become an important tool for managing risk and marketplace effectiveness.

 MODEL TO ASSESS IT GOVERNANCE IN BANKS